romni/fulcro-datatable/README.md

                               :column/sortable true
                               }]
-                   :sort    {                          ;; determines the sort order of the rows :sort/by    :two          ;; the label of the column to sort by :sort/order :descending   ;; the sort order can be one of #{:ascending, :descending, :none}
+                   :sort    {                          ;; determines the sort order of the rows :sort/by    :name         ;; the label of the column to sort by :sort/order :ascending    ;; the sort order can be one of #{:ascending, :descending, :none}
                                                        ;; defaults to :none
                              }})
                 {:inspect-data true})